-- Holt, Harold.
+- Cooksey, Mel and Weeks, Ron J..
 A Birder's Guide to the Texas Coast.
 (Lane/ABA Birdfinding Guide #413.)
-American Birding Association, 1993 (revised). - Lockwood, Mark, Brad McKinney, Jim Paton, Barry Zimmer.
+American Birding Association, 2006(revised). - Lockwood, Mark, Brad McKinney, Jim Paton, Barry Zimmer.
 A Birder's Guide to the Rio Grande Valley.
 (Lane/ABA Birdfinding Guide.)
-American Birding Association, 1999 (revised).
+American Birding Association, 2008 (revised).
 Both this and the above guide are great background material. - Oberholser, Harry C. and Edgar B. Kincaid, Jr. (ed.)
 The Bird Life of Texas.
 Austin: University of Texas Press, 1974.
 Edited by Edgar Kincaid.
 The definitive two-volume reference work on the Texas avifauna, including distribution maps with a few paintings by Louis Agassiz Fuertes.
-Detailed description material. - Peterson, Roger Tory and James Fisher.
+Detailed description material.

+Peterson, Roger Tory and James Fisher.
 Wild America: The Record of the 30,000 Mile Journey.
 Mariner Books, 1997.
-See Chapters 16 and 17: The adventures of two great naturalists as they bird their way through Texas. - Peterson, Roger Tory and Edward L. Chalif.
-A Field Guide to Mexican Birds.
-Boston: Houghton Mifflin, 1997 (paperback).
-Has good illustrations of many of the border specialties.
+See Chapters 16 and 17: The adventures of two great naturalists as they bird their way through Texas.